mcdemarco/cardpen/doc/index.md

 ## How

 Your cards are assembled from a card list, a Mustache template, and optional CSS styles.
+You edit these and other settings in the upper half of the CardPen window, while the cards themselves appear in the bottom half of the CardPen window (as does this help file).

 ### Projects

+Sets of cards are organized into projects.
-To change your current set of cards, click one of the buttons under Project:
+To change your current project, click one of the buttons under Project (at the top of the CardPen window):

-* *New* resets the editor to an empty project with some popular defaults.
+* **New** resets the editor to an empty project with some popular defaults.
-* *Saved* loads the last project you edited.
+* **Saved** loads the last project you edited.
-* *Example* loads the Pico example.
+* **Example** loads the Pico example.
-* *IDKWDYWTP* loads an I Don't Know, What Do You Want to Play? example.
+* **IDKWDYWTP** loads the I Don't Know, What Do You Want to Play? example.
-* *Load* opens an input for loading an existing project file.
+* **Load** opens an input for loading an existing project file.

 By default, CardPen will load your last project, or if you haven't used it before, the Pico example.
 In the `examples/` directory, there are several more sample project files you can load.